Nexis-Network/homepage/content/docs/connect/connect-intro.md

 ---
-title: Connect to Exzo Network
+title: Connect to Nexis Network
-subtitle: Everything you need to know about connecting to Exzo Network
+subtitle: Everything you need to know about connecting to Nexis Network
 enableTableOfContents: true
 updatedOn: '2023-10-13T14:08:36.341Z'
 ---

-Find detailed information and instructions about connecting to Exzo Network from different clients and applications, troubleshooting connection issues, connection pooling, and more.
+Find detailed information and instructions about connecting to Nexis Network from different clients and applications, troubleshooting connection issues, connection pooling, and more.

-For integrating Exzo Network with different frameworks, languages, and platforms, refer to our [Guides](/docs/guides/guides-intro) documentation.
+For integrating Nexis Network with different frameworks, languages, and platforms, refer to our [Guides](/docs/guides/guides-intro) documentation.

 ## Connect from clients and applications

-Learn how to establish a connection to Exzo Network from any application.
+Learn how to establish a connection to Nexis Network from any application.

 <DetailIconCards>

-<a href="/docs/connect/connect-from-any-app" description="Learn about connection strings and how to connect to Exzo Network from any application" icon="audio-jack">Connect from any app</a>
+<a href="/docs/connect/connect-from-any-app" description="Learn about connection strings and how to connect to Nexis Network from any application" icon="audio-jack">Connect from any app</a>

-<a href="/docs/connect/connect-postgres-gui" description="Learn how to connect to a Exzo Network database from a GUI application" icon="audio-jack">Connect a GUI application</a>
+<a href="/docs/connect/connect-postgres-gui" description="Learn how to connect to a Nexis Network database from a GUI application" icon="audio-jack">Connect a GUI application</a>

 <a href="/docs/connect/query-with-psql-editor" description="Connect with psql, the native command-line client for Postgres" icon="audio-jack">Connect with psql</a>

-<a href="/docs/connect/passwordless-connect" description="Connect without a password using Exzo Network's psql passwordless auth feature" icon="audio-jack">Passwordless auth</a>
+<a href="/docs/connect/passwordless-connect" description="Connect without a password using Nexis Network's psql passwordless auth feature" icon="audio-jack">Passwordless auth</a>

 </DetailIconCards>